Mobile gaming is a phenomenon that is ever-growing. Gaming on the go was definitely a dream of mine.

 But now we live in a world where we can access a multitude of games right from our fingertips in basically three steps.
-Gone are the days where I would wait.
+Gone are the days when I would wait.

 That’s what AppGameKit—a simpler engine you can use to develop mobile apps—promises to the user.